Skip To Main Content

 Vote by post

-Postal votes can be permanent or just for a particular election.
 You don't need to give a reason for applying, unless you want us to send your ballot paper to somewhere other than your registered address.

 • Postal ballot papers are sent out about two weeks before an election.

 Although we can send ballot papers to addresses outside the UK, you should bear in mind the length of time taken for post to travel in either direction.
-Postal votes going outside of the UK are sent by air mail, but you’ll need to pay the return postage.
-We advise that you appoint a proxy to vote on your behalf as, while we make every effort to get your postal vote issued in good time, we can’t guarantee that it will reach you and be returned in time to be counted.
+Postal votes going outside of the UK are sent by air mail, but you will need to pay the return postage.
+We advise that you appoint a proxy to vote on your behalf as, while we make every effort to get your postal vote issued in good time, we cannot guarantee that it will reach you and be returned in time to be counted.

 Vote by proxy